Australian Market Maintains Early Losses In Mid-market

 Top-Rankings

-Börse aktuell - Live TickerUS-Börsen schliessen im Minus -- SMI letztlich über 14'000 Punkten -- DAX geht wenig bewegt ins Wochenende -- Asiens Börsen schlussendlich in Grün
+Börse aktuell - Live TickerKrieg in Nahost: SMI und DAX schlussendllich deutlich schwächer -- Wall Street letztlich klar im Minus -- Asiens Börsen schliessen in Grün

-Der heimische Aktienmarkt ging mit hohen Gewinnen ins Wochenende, wohingegen der deutsche Leitindex den Handelstag wenig bewegt beendet.
-Die US-Börsen notierten im Minus.
-Die Märkte in Fernost legten am Freitag zu.
+Der heimische sowie der deutsche Aktienmarkt zeigten sich am Donnerstag mit klar negativen Vorzeichen.
+An der Wall Street dominierten die Bären.
+Die Börsen in Fernost gingen am Donnerstag mit kräftigen Zuschlägen in den Feierabend.